 Beef chuck roast (lean), roasted – 3 ounces contain 23 mcg, on average

-There are many more selenium rich foods, but I won’t mention them all here, because I don’t want this article to turn into a book.
+There are many more selenium-rich foods, but I won’t mention them all here, because I don’t want this article to turn into a book.
 Also, you need to be aware that the Selenium content of food can vary (sometimes widely), depending on the soil conditions where it was grown and, in the case of meats and fish, where it was raised and what it ate.

-For those who believe that supplementing is necessary for them, due to their diet, lifestyle and/or environment, I refer you to the advice of Dr. Andrew Weil, who recommends using an organic form of selenium, like yeast bound selenium or selenomethionine.
-Inorganic forms of Selenium, such as selenium selenite, do not play well with some vital nutrients – Vitamin C, is one example.
+For those who believe that supplementing is necessary for them, due to their diet, lifestyle and/or their environment, I refer you to the advice of Dr. Andrew Weil, who recommends using an organic form of selenium, like yeast bound selenium or selenomethionine.
+Inorganic forms of selenium, such as selenium selenite, do not play well with some vital nutrients – Vitamin C, is one example.

 Personally, I do not believe that Selenium supplementation is necessary for most people; not even strict vegetarians.
-It’s just so easy to not only get the RDA of Selenium in your diet, but exceed it, that I can’t help but think that supplementing puts one in unnecessary danger of overdosing.
+It’s just so easy to not only get the RDA of Selenium in your diet but exceed it, that I can’t help but think that supplementing puts one in unnecessary danger of overdosing.

 Symptoms of Selenium Overdose

 - Brittle nails and hair, and also deformed nails

 - Skin discoloration